Gustav Wagner: After World War II

 Wagner was arrested on 30 May 1978 after an investigation by Simon Wiesenthal.
 When Stangl had been put on trial in Germany, he testified that Wagner was living in Brazil, but the Brazilian police failed to locate him.
 When a journalist showed Wiesenthal a photograph of a group of German-Brazilians celebrating Hitler's eighty-ninth birthday, Wiesenthal falsely identified one of the men as Wagner, thinking that he could spook Wagner into fleeing and inadvertently revealing himself.
 However, Wagner instead surrendered himself to the Brazilian authorities, who then refused extradition requests from Israel, Austria, Yugoslavia, West Germany, and Poland.

 Wagner, in a 1979 BBC interview, showed no remorse for his activities in running the camp, remarking:

 I had no feelings. ...
 It just became another job.
 In the evening we never discussed our work, but just drank and played cards.

 In October 1980, Wagner was found dead with a knife in his chest in Atibaia.
-Wagner's attorney reported his death as a suicide though Stanisław Szmajzner implied to Jules Schelvis and Richard Rashke that there may have been more to the story.
-Several historians, including Rashke himself, have speculated that Szmajzner himself murdered Wagner.
+Wagner's attorney reported his death as a suicide though Stanisław Szmajzner, a former Sobibor inmate who had been called to identify Wagner after his arrest, implied to Jules Schelvis and Richard Rashke that there had been more to the story.
+Several historians, including Rashke himself, have speculated that Szmajzner himself killed Wagner.
 Wagner's date of death was determined to be 3 October 1980.